-Susann Tischendorf is a German documentary photographer whose work focuses on human rights, women, identity, and the environment.
-A strong focus of her current work is life in rural communities in Asia and their importance for resilience building when facing increased migration due to natural hazards, economic instability, and climate change.
+Susann Tischendorf is a German documentary photographer whose work focuses on human rights, identity, and the environment.
+A strong focus of her current work is life in rural communities and their importance for resilience building when facing increased migration due to natural hazards, economic instability, and climate change.
 She also works on the long-term project PRISMS, a collaborative storytelling series about the many layers of identity, migration, and belonging.
 This topic is very personal to her as she grew up witnessing the impactful transitions in society following the fall of the Berlin Wall.
+She is a content contributor to FotoEvidence, an international initiative that is focused on documenting social injustice.

 She studied audiovisual communications at the University of Arts in Berlin and Sorbonne University in Paris, as well as international relations at Johns Hopkins University in Bologna and Washington, D.C.
 She was trained in documentary film at Arte TV in Strasbourg.
 During the past 7 years, she has worked for international organizations, including the World Bank and the United Nations, documenting and researching on topics of disaster risk management and resilience building in local communities through inclusiveness, focusing on projects in Asia and Africa.
 For her commitment in volunteering she was rewarded the Silver Honorary Needle of the Federation of Welfare Associations in Germany.